18+ Novels About Fashion and Dazzling Nonfiction Picks Too!

 HRH: So Many Thoughts

 Elizabeth breaks it down in an accessible and understandable way. ⁣ I’m thrilled that her book delivers everything I’ve come to expect from her and more.
 This in-depth look at The Queen, Diana, Catherine, and Meghan is informative and beautiful.
-This is the perfect coffee table book for any fashion lover and is a must for books about Queen Elizabeth II!
+It is the perfect coffee table book for any fashion lover.

 Skirts